XN-RJGC/Python/README.md

-use python list to achieve max-heap.
+(1) using python list to achieve max-heap.

+(2) using max-heap to achieve heap sort.

+(3) using python list to achieve binary search tree.